May is Mental Health Awareness month. Today’s post is designed to draw attention to mental illness and offer help to bewldered parents.

 - “I’ll be available for you if you need me.”

 - “I want you to know you’re not alone.
 I’m always here for you.”
 (Be sure and use I statements.)

 A Practical Tip

 Here’s a practical tip recommended by NAMI, The National Alliance on Mental Illness (nami.org):

 Plan ahead and listen well.

-What would you be comfortable saying when you’re likely to make a dismissive comment?
+What would you be comfortable saying to your child when you’re likely to make a dismissive comment?
 What feels natural?
 Get comfortable speaking those statements out loud.
-Maybe choose from the list above.
+You might want to choose from the list above.
 Practice using them.
 Try to memorize a few.
 Write them down or save them as a note in your phone where you can refer to them quickly and easily when needed.

 Remember, you’re not your child’s counselor.
 Don’t try to be.
 But you could meet with their counselor to ask them for ideas on how to improve communication.
 That’s not a violation of their privacy.
-Their insights would be worth every penny.
-You can be an understanding, approachable, nonjudgmental parent.
+The counselor’s insights would be worth every penny.
+With a little help you can be an understanding, approachable, nonjudgmental parent.
 I promise you, this will make a huge difference in your relationship.

 We Need This

 Please don’t be too hard on yourself.
 No parent is perfect.
-If you realize you’ve messed up – or when you do – admit your mistake, ask them to forgive you, and ask God too – then forgive yourself and move on.
+If you realize you’ve messed up – or when you mess up – admit your mistake, ask your child to forgive you and ask God too, then forgive yourself and move on.
 Oh, how we need this.
 We’re brutal on ourselves.
-And please don’t try to be your child’s friend.
-That’s not what they need, either.
-They need you to be a supportive, loving parent.
+Earlier, I said you weren’t your child’s counselor.
+You’re not their friend, either.
+Avoid that too.
+What they need is for you to be a supportive, loving parent.